-This section explores the enrollment, expenses, and net profit for the B.S. in Interdisciplinary Educational Studies.
+This section explores the enrollment, expenses, and net profit for the Ph.D. in Interdisciplinary Organizational Policy, Governance, and Administration.
 The projected enrollment is the basis upon which resources are projected to finance this proposal.
 Enrollment projections for all degree classifications are based upon data reported in the National Student Clearinghouse Research Center's October 2019 report, Some College, No Degree, A 2019 Snapshot for the Nation and 50 States, Signature Report No. 17.
 As stated in the report, approximately 600,000 Marylanders have some college, but no degree.
-Approximately 10% of the 600,000 SCND students (~60,000) have completed 2 years of college education.
-This is the likeliest group to re-enroll to complete their degrees.
-Table 1 reflects the five-year enrollment projections.
-Morgan's target is to enroll 62 students in Year 1.
-Each year's enrollment will increase by a minimum of 61 students.
+Morgan's target is to enroll 10 students in Year 1.
+Each year's enrollment will increase by a minimum of 10 students.
 Net income is derived from the total for each year's resources less each year's associated expenses.

-Table 1: Five Year Enrollment Projections

-Year 1Year 2Year 3Year 4Year 5
+Table 1: Five Year Enrollment Projections Year 1Year 2Year 3Year 4Year 5

-62 123 185 247 308

-Table 2 outlines resources generated by the enrollment projections for the B.S. in Interdisciplinary Educational Studies.
-The annual tuition is based upon Morgan's in-state, full-time tuition for the full year (fall and spring semester).
+Table 2 outlines resources generated by enrollment projections for doctoral programs.
+The annual tuition is based upon Morgan's in-state Fall 2021 - Spring 2022 tuition rate of \$536.50 per credit for graduate study.
+The annual tuition fee is calculated at 18 credits or 9 credits per fall and spring semester.
 Resources are projected based upon the number of projected students (see table 1) multiplied by tuition.

-Table 2: Resources: B.S. in Interdisciplinary Educational Studies Resources Categories Year 1 Year 2 Year 3 Year 4 Year 5 1.
+Table 2: Resources: Ph.D. in Interdisciplinary Organizational Policy, Governance, and Administration Resources Categories Year 1 Year 2 Year 3 Year 4 Year 5 1.
 Reallocated Funds 0 0 0 0 0 2.
-Tuition/Fee Revenue (c+g) 496,496 984,984 1,481,480 1,977,976 2,466,464 a.
-Number of F/T Students 62 123 185 247 308 b.
-Annual Tuition/Fee Rate 8,008 8,008 8,008 8,008 8,008 c.
-Total F/T Revenue (a x b) 496,496 984,984 1,481,480 1,977,976 2,466,464 d.
+Tuition/Fee Revenue (c+g) 96,480 202,608 299,088 395,568 501,696 a.
+Number of F/T Students 10 21 31 41 52 b.
+Annual Tuition/Fee Rate 9648 9648 9648 9648 9648 c.
+Total F/T Revenue (a x b) 96,480 202,608 299,088 395,568 501,696 d.
 Number of P/T Students 0 0 0 0 0 e.
-Credit Hour Rate 0 0 0 0 0

-f.
-Annual Credit Hour 0 0 0 0 0

-g.
-Total P/T Revenue (d x e x f) 0 0 0 0 0

-3. Grants, Contracts & Other External

-Sources 0 0 0 0 0

-4. Other Sources

-TOTAL (Add $1 - 4$) \$496,496 \$984,984 \$1,481,480 \$1,977,976 \$2,466,464
+Credit Hour Rate 546 546 546 546 546 f.
+Annual Credit Hour 0 0 0 0 0 g.
+Total P/T Revenue (d x e x f) 0 0 0 0 0 3.
+Grants, Contracts & Other External Sources 0 0 0 0 0 4.
+Other Sources TOTAL (Add $1 - 4$) \$96,480 \$202,608 \$299,088 \$395,568 \$501,696

-Table 3 reflects the projected expenses associated with the B.S. in Interdisciplinary Educational Studies.
-Year 1 faculty expenses include the costs for 12.5% of a full-time faculty member at \$80,000 per year plus the costs for one part-time faculty member at \$4,000.
-Please note that 1 FTE will be supporting all eight undergraduate programs in the MCY initiative (i.e., $\frac{1}{8} = 12.5\%$).
-Each successive year increases by 12.5% of a full-time faculty member or one FTE for all undergraduate programs in the MCY initiative.
+Table 3 reflects the projected expenses associated with the Ph.D. in Interdisciplinary Organizational Policy, Governance, and Administration.
+Year 1 faculty expenses include the costs of two parttime faculty members at \$4,000.
+The number of faculty required for doctoral programs is calculated at 1 part-time faculty per 5 students for Dissertation.
+Each part-time faculty is the equivalent of a quarter of a full-time equivalent (FTE).
+Each successive year increases the number of part-time faculty members necessary to support the additional students.
 The existing programmatic support structure will not provide support for Morgan Completes You.
-This necessitates the engagement of a Director and Coordinator(s).
-The B.S. in Interdisciplinary Educational Studies will support 12.5% of these costs.
-The total costs for the Director and Coordinator(s) will be shared among other programs.
+This necessitates the engagement of a Director and Coordinator dedicated to doctoral students.
+The Ph.D. in Interdisciplinary Organizational Policy, Governance, and Administration will support 20% of these costs.
+The total costs for the Director and Coordinator(s) will be shared among other programs in MCY initiative.
 Other expenses include the costs of operating an office (technology, software, office supplies, etc.) and costs associated with records evaluation.
 These costs are estimated at \$100 per student.
-Net Revenue for degree program is displayed in Table 4.
+Net Revenue for the Ph.D. in Interdisciplinary Organizational Policy, Governance, and Administration is displayed in Table 4.